WATCHERS - action documentary series!

 a secret look into Native spirituality! - 2005 - 24 min.

 An emotional story of First Nations spirituality told in the first person by a Cree woman.
 Visually moving segments highlight the Sweat Lodge and Pipe Ceremonies as she explores the timelessness and the meaning of the Wheel that may be at the center of native spirituality.
-The viewer learns, as our host learns, the significance of one's own personal spiritual journey through life and of brotherhood and sisterhood through the "teachings" within the Medicine Wheel.
+The viewer learns, as our host learns, the significance of one's own personal spiritual journey through life and the "teachings" within the Medicine Wheel.
 A must see for all audiences.
 Broadcast: CTV Television - AWARD - CANPRO Silver Medal, Best Documentary - N.A.J.A. - ($99.00)

 WHOSE LAND IS THIS? - documentary